Baptouuuu/Sy/docs/tutorial/6 - Rendering.md

 So now that we can create, and save, profiles, we will look at displaying them back in the home page.
 As we want this list to always be fresh, we will render it each time the user go back to this page.

-The best place to do this is in an appstate subscriber, because it's the only place you know when the user reach the a specific route.
+The best place to do this is in an appstate subscriber, because it's the only place you know when the user reach a specific route.

 So create the file at `js/App/Bundle/AddressBook/Subscriber/AppStateSubscriber.js`: